Importance of Visiting People in Prison

 Visiting a Prison - What to Expect

 The Prison Rules 2007 s.35 gives provisions for visits to the prison.
-It provides that a sentenced prisoner 18 years old or over are allowed no less than one visit from relatives or friends a week, consisting of 30 minutes.
-A sentenced prisoner under the age of 18 years old is permitted to have no less than two visits from relatives or friends each week, not less than 30 minutes.
+It provides that a sentenced prisoner 18 years old or over are allowed a minimum of one 30 minute visit from relatives or friends a week.
+A sentenced prisoner under the age of 18 years old is permitted to have a minimum of two 30 minute visits from relatives or friends each week.
 Different rules apply for remand prisoners.

 The Governor is allowed discretion to allow for additional or longer visits where circumstances permit.
 The Governor may also prohibit receiving visits for an individual, however the Governor must provide a reason on why the prohibition has been decided upon (Prison Rules (Amendment) 2013).